dam2k/fanChat/README.md

 # fanChat
-Melopero's FanHat Raspberry pi FAN controller daemon rethinked from scratch and written in C
+Melopero Fan Hat Raspberry pi FAN controller daemon rethinked from scratch and written in C

 The Melopero FAN HAT for Raspberry Pi 4 is a cool (freddo!! :-)) fan driver for Raspberry Pi 4.
 It works using GPIO PIN 18 that has hardware driven PWM capabilities.
 This way they can handle fan speed changing the PIN's duty cycle.